trainer-rx/cordova-plugin-opentok/README.md

+## ABOUT

+This is a fork of the cordova opentok plugin (https://github.com/opentok/cordova-plugin-opentok) At the time of the fork (June 2021), the latest release of the plugin was not compatible with the latest Andriod and IOS SDKs There was an existing PR fixing the issue that had not been merged yet (https://github.com/opentok/cordova-plugin-opentok/pull/204)

+In the future we should consider moving back to the original plugin once it has been updated

-# Cordova Plugin for OpenTok iOS and Android
+Below is the original README# Cordova Plugin for OpenTok iOS and Android

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />